 The acquisition of existing generation assets involves the risk of overpaying for such projects (or not making acquisitions on an accretive basis) and failing to retain the customers of such projects.
 While the Company will perform due diligence on prospective acquisitions, the Company may not discover all potential risks, operational issues or other issues in such generation assets.
 Further, the integration and consolidation of acquisitions require substantial human, financial and other resources and, ultimately, the Company's acquisitions may divert the Company's management's attention from its existing business concerns, disrupt its ongoing business or not be successfully integrated.
-Future acquisitions might not perform as expected or the returns from such acquires generation assets could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.
-Any failure of the Company's ability to grow its business and make cash distribution into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.
+Future acquisitions might not perform as expected or the returns from such acquisitions might not support the financing utilized to acquire them or maintain them.
+A failure to achieve the financial returns the Company expects when it acquires generation assets could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.
+Any failure of the Company's acquired generation assets to be accretive or difficulty in integrating such acquisition into the Company's business could have a material adverse effect on the Company's ability to grow its business and make cash distributions to its unitholders.